madeintandem/row_boat/API.md

 ### Description

-It is required that you override this method with a hash that maps columns in your CSV to their preferred names.
+It is required that you override this method with either a hash that maps columns in your CSV to their preferred names or an array of your preferred column names.

-By default
+By default when using a hash
 - CSV column names are downcased symbols of what they look like in the CSV.
 - CSV columns that are not mapped are ignored when processing the CSV.

-If you're familiar with [SmarterCSV](https://github.com/tilo/smarter_csv#documentation), this method essentially defines your `:key_mapping` and with the `:remove_unmapped_keys` setting set to `true`.
+If you're familiar with [SmarterCSV](https://github.com/tilo/smarter_csv#documentation), this method essentially defines your `:key_mapping` with the `:remove_unmapped_keys` setting set to `true` when provided with a hash.
+When given an array it is the `:user_provided_headers` option.

 You can change these defaults by overriding the [`options`](#options) method.